Best Wine and Food Tour in Barossa Valley

 Wine and chocolate go perfectly together

-After that super satisfying two-course lunch we pushed on to our next stop.
-This one was quite unique.
-Wine and chocolate paired together at Barossa Valley Chocolate Company.
+After that super satisfying two-course lunch, we pushed on to our next stop, which was quite unique: wine and chocolate paired together at Barossa Valley Chocolate Company.

 I have to admit, sparkling dry white wine pairs well with white chocolate.
 Also, I would never have guessed that Moscato tastes lovely paired with milk chocolate.